thekeyman/linux-megous/README.md

 ---------------------------------------------------

 Megous' fork of the Linux kernel was meant for the Orange Pi PC2 among others.
 This fork of Megous' fork is mainly out of my interest in running it on the Orange Pi PC2.
+For other Orange Pi boards, refer to [the uptream project](https://github.com/megous/linux).

 Features in addition to mainline added by Megous: